 This Strategy has been released later in the year than previous Strategies.
-This new timing allows the Strategy to incorporate updated volume nominations from producers and to use the 2018 HVCCC declared inbound throughput (DIT) assumptions.
+This new timing allows the Strategy to incorporate updated volume nominations from producers and to use the 2018 HVCCC declared inbound throughput (DIT) system assumptions.
 The analysis therefore now focusses on the 2018-2027 period where under the old timing it would have adopted a 2017-2026 period with assumptions based on the 2017 DIT.

 The Hunter Valley rail network (figure 1-1) is an integral part of the world's largest coal export supply chain.
-It consists of a dedicated double track 'coal line' between Port Waratah and Maitland, a shared double track line (with some significant stretches of third track) from Maitland to Muswellbrook in the upper Hunter Valley, and a shared single track with passing loops from that point north and west.
+It consists of a dedicated double track 'coal line' between Port Waratah and Maitland, a shared double track line (with some significant stretches of third track) from Maitland to Muswellbrook, and a shared single track with passing loops from that point north and west.

-All export coal shipped through Newcastle is transported by rail across this network for shipping from Carrington (Port Waratah), or one of the two terminals on Kooragang Island.
+All but a very small proportion of the export coal shipped through Newcastle is transported by rail across this network for shipping from Carrington (Port Waratah), or one of the two terminals on Kooragang Island also identifies those projects that would be required to accommodate prospective volumes that have not yet been the subject of a contractual commitment, though this is a hypothetical scenario only and does not imply that those volumes will be contracted.